Standard Level - 4 sessionsView dates and locations

 - Generate the appropriate full and partial bitstreams for a PR design

-- Use the ICAP and PCAP components to deliver the partially reconfigurable systems
+- Use the Internal Configuration Access Port (ICAP) and Processor Configuration Access Port (PCAP) components to deliver the partially reconfigurable systems

 - Implement a Partial Reconfiguration system using the following techniques: